Talcum Powder Lawsuit – Cancer & Mesothelioma Settlement Lawyers

 Tissue was examined from patients with ovarian and cervical tumours.
 In both conditions talc particles were found deeply embedded within the tumour tissue.
 Published in International Journal of Obstetrics and Gynecology - Talc and Carcinoma

 As of this time, there has not been a recall of any of the talc-based products as a result of ovarian cancer.
 However, it should be understood that talcum powder is not a product regulated by the Food and Drug Administration.
 The manufacturers regulate themselves for talcum powder.

-There are scientific studies (provided in above) showing that women who use talcum powder on their genitalia once per week face up to a 30-60% increased risk of developing ovarian cancer.
+There are numerous scientific studies (provided above) showing that women who use talcum powder on their genitalia once per week face up to a 30-60% increased risk of developing ovarian cancer.

 Additionally, in 2006 the International Agency for Research on Cancer classified genital talcum powder use as possibly carcinogenic to humans.
 Similarly, in 1999 the American Cancer Society recommended women use cornstarch-based products, and not talc-based products, for the genital area.